 History of Barton Stacey services

-In 1943 the War Department had acquired much of the surrounding farmland for the construction of four separate military 'camps', using this small parcel of land as the yard for construction materials; on completion of the bases they obtained Planning Permission for a petrol station and sold it at auction with that benefit.
+The War Department had acquired much of the surrounding farmland for the construction of four separate military 'camps' in 1943; they used this small parcel of land as the yard for construction materials.
+When the bases were completed they secured planning permission to turn this part into a petrol station, and sold it at auction with that benefit.

 The family also built and operated an adjacent catering business to the west, where they lived at the rear and above.
-The side entrance nearest the forecourt was to the transport café whilst the front entrance was for the slightly smarter restaurant part, which had table cloths!
+The side entrance nearest the forecourt was to the transport café whilst the front entrance was for the slightly smarter restaurant part, which had table cloths.
 With car parking to the north and west, to the rear was a large garden with many chickens to supply eggs for truck drivers' sandwiches.

-In 1968 the A303 was dualled from Bullington Cross to Weyhill, the new westbound carriageway running across the front of the site, between it and the old road.
-The restaurant building was leased to Wimpy, later to become a Little Chef, which was then operated by Trusthouse Forte.
+The A303 was dualled from Bullington Cross to Weyhill in 1968, with the new westbound carriageway running across the front of the site, between it and the old road.
+The restaurant building was leased to Wimpy; it later became a Little Chef, which was operated by Trusthouse Forte.

 At this time, one of the first coin-operated pumps in the area was installed, allowing Three Star (95 Octane) petrol to be dispensed at night by inserting half-crowns (the largest value coin of the time, equivalent to 25 pence now).
 Petrol then cost 5/5 (27p) per gallon, equivalent to 6 pence per litre!
 The fluorescent lights in the pump attracted huge hawk moths, that got inside the glass panels.
 On decimalisation in 1971 and with rising petrol prices, it was converted to accept bank notes.

-The original forecourt shop and attached vehicle workshop accessed from the back were demolished, Mobil developing a larger four-island forecourt and a small shop facing the road.
+The original forecourt shop and attached vehicle workshop accessed from the back were demolished.
+Mobil developed a larger four-island forecourt and a small shop facing the road.
 No expense was spared, with genuine terrazzo flooring installed by contractors from Italy, red textured facing brick and black mortar joints.
 The family's car repair business moved into a much larger workshop erected behind it on what had previously been the open rear yard.

-Second Regeneration, 1986
+Major Regeneration, 1986

-On a busy holiday route from London to the West Country, the site was chosen by THF as a trial location for a Little Chef Lodge which became Travelodge, built to the south, east of the mobile home park.
+As this was a busy holiday route from London to the West Country, the site was chosen by THF as a trial location for a Little Chef Lodge which became Travelodge, built to the south, east of the mobile home park.

-The Little Chef survived many incarnations of that company, but after Euro Garages acquired the chain this branch became an early casualty and closed in July 2017.
-It re-opened as a Starbucks shortly after.
+The Little Chef survived many incarnations of that company, but after Euro Garages acquired the chain, this branch became an early casualty and closed in July 2017.
+It reopened as a Starbucks shortly after.